 Minimum size is be defined by the width of the crest, no matter which version of the UOW logo you are using.
 For print, the minimum size is 8.5mm and for screen, it is 40px.

-International campus logos
+Global and international campus logos

 As we scale and localise UOW's brand around the globe, some applications require a global or localised logo variation.
 These logos can be requested via the resources page.